a-n-rose/speech-recognition-projects/speech_commands/README.md

 For Installation instructions, see <a href="https://github.com/a-n-rose/speech-recognition-projects/blob/master/speech_commands/INSTALLATION.md">here</a>.

-After you have installed everything, I suggest reading through the scripts:

-1) coll_save_features_npy.py

-2) generator_speech_CNN_LSTM.py

-Commented out lines should give you some information about the script and what we want to do.

-To get started, start up your virtual environment:
+After you have installed everything, start up your virtual environment:

 ```
 $ source env/bin/activate